Cookies & Cups > Recipes > Dessert > Candied Pecans

 Candied Pecans

 • Cheaper.
-Not only do homemade candied pecans taste better than what you’d buy at the store, but they’re also much cheaper.
-Candied nuts are usually really expensive, but this is a very affordable recipe that only requires common household ingredients.
+Not only do homemade candied pecans taste better than what you’d buy at the store, but they’re also less pricey, in my experience.
+Candied nuts can be expensive, but this recipe is very affordable, made with household ingredients.

 What You’ll Need

-Here are all the ingredients that you’ll need to make these crispy and hearty candied pecans.
-Make sure to check out the recipe card at the end of the article for the exact amounts of each ingredient.
+Here are some notes on the ingredients that you’ll need for this candied pecans recipe.
+Make sure to check out the recipe card at the end of the post for a printable list with the full amounts and details.

 • Salted butter – If you only have unsalted butter, just add a little extra salt to the recipe.

-• Brown sugar – I prefer this recipe with light brown sugar.
+• Brown sugar – I prefer this recipe with light brown sugar, but you can use regular brown sugar or even granulated sugar.

 • Kosher salt – You can also use sea salt.